awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **To update the Kubernetes version for your cluster**

 1. Compare the Kubernetes version of your cluster control plane to the Kubernetes version of your nodes\.
-   + Get the Kubernetes version of your cluster control plane with the **kubectl version \-\-short** command\.
+   + Get the Kubernetes version of your cluster control plane\.

      ```
      kubectl version --short
      ```
-   + Get the Kubernetes version of your nodes with the **kubectl get nodes** command\.
+   + Get the Kubernetes version of your nodes\.
 This command returns all self\-managed and managed Amazon EC2 and Fargate nodes\.
 Each Fargate pod is listed as its own node\.

      ```
      kubectl get nodes